 Salary and Benefits

-Deadline for applications is October 27, 2020
+Deadline for applications is December 11th, 2022

-Preference in hiring will be given to qualified Inuit candidates, applicants are encouraged to self-identify.
 The successful candidate for this position will be required to obtain a vulnerable sector check with results acceptable to TI.
-We thank all interested candidates in advance, but unfortunately, we are only able to respond to those selected for an interview.
+Interested candidates are encouraged to visit our website at www.tiontario.ca to learn more about our programs and services.

 Accommodations for applicants with disabilities is available upon request.